Otter light reconnaissance car

-The Otter Light Reconnaissance Car (known officially by the British as Car, Light Reconnaissance, Canadian GM (R.A.C.) was a light armoured car produced in Canada during the Second World War for British and Commonwealth forces.
+The Otter light reconnaissance car, known officially by the British as "Car, Light Reconnaissance, Canadian GM (R.A.C.)", was a light armoured car produced in Canada during the Second World War for British and Commonwealth forces.

 History

-The Otter Light Reconnaissance Car (LRC) was developed by General Motors Canada to meet the demand for this type of armoured car.
+The Otter light reconnaissance car (LRC) was developed by General Motors Canada to meet the demand for this type of armoured car.
 The design followed the layout of the British Humber Mark III LRC.

 Design

 The Otter was based on the Chevrolet C15 Canadian Military Pattern truck chassis and used many standard GM components.
-It took a crew of three - driver and commander seated in the vehicle front, while the gunner occupied the turret position at the rear.
+It took a crew of three – driver and commander seated in the vehicle front, while the gunner occupied the turret position at the rear.
 A Wireless Set No. 19 was mounted in the rear with A and B set aerials extending from the rear of the fighting compartment on mounting arms.

 The primary armament consisted of a hull-mounted Boys anti-tank rifle and a Bren light machine gun in a small open-topped turret.
-A smoke discharger is mounted alongside the mounting for the Boys anti-tank rifle.
+A smoke discharger is mounted alongside the mounting for the Boy's anti-tank rifle.

-Although it used a more powerful engine than the Humber, it was larger and heavier (by a ton); overall performance was less than that of the Humber, but still acceptable.
+Although it used a more powerful engine than the Humber, it was larger and heavier (by a ton); overall performance was less than that of the Humber but still acceptable.